-The dynamics and environmental drivers of the mackerel summer distribution are not yet uncovered.
-Surveys in recent years indicate substantial interannual variation and provides hypothesis on relations to temperature and food (Holst and Iversen, 1992; Holst and Iversen, 1999; Gill et al., 2004; ICES, 2006; ICES, 2007; ICES, 2009).
+The dynamics and environmental drivers of the mackerel summer distribution are not yet entirely uncovered.
+Surveys indicate substantial interannual variation and provides hypothesis on relations to temperature and food (Holst and Iversen, 1992; Holst and Iversen, 1999; Gill et al., 2004; ICES, 2006; ICES, 2007; ICES, 2009).
 When the mackerel stock is large (as in the recent years) and plankton abundance is low, mackerel has to spread out further to the north and to the west to forage on suitable plankton aggregations.
-The record high surface temperatures observed in the Nordic Seas during summer in recent years (Hughes et al., 2011; Nøttestad et al., 2012) made this expansion possible and has resulted in an increase in the potential feeding habitat for mackerel (as defined by water temperatures above 6°C).
+The expansion of mackerel during the summer feeding season have been driven by increasing stock size, but constrained by availability of preferred temperature (as defined by water temperatures above 5-6°C) and abundance of mesozooplankton (Hughes et al., 2011; Nøttestad et al., 2012; Jansen et al. 2016; Olafsdottir et al. 2019).
+Moreover nutrient-driven migration might also play a role in the expansion (Pacariz et al., 2016).
+Most recently, although constraint by low temperatures, the summer feeding migration seem to be driven by prevailing currents, where the swimming direction of feeding schools in the Norwegian Sea follow the northward Atlantic current towards productive areas (Nøttestad et al., 2016a).